umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Moving-From-Courier-To-Deploy/index.md

 * /config/splashes/noNodes.aspx
 * /umbraco/Plugins/Courier/Webservices/Repository.asmx

-Also, these 3rd party dlls has been part of Courier.
+Also, these 3rd party dlls have been part of Courier.
 If you are not using them in your custom code, you should ensure that they get deleted as well.

 * /bin/Antlr3.Runtime.dll
 * /bin/Castle.Core.dll